Offering Exclusive High Net Worth Portfolio, Estate and Tax Protection Strategies developed over 30+ years

 They are individuals who have a diverse array of needs.
 Financial advisors, on the other hand, can serve clients of all income and net worth profiles.

-Besides offering conventional services like tax planning, retirement planning, insurance and risk management, financial planning, legal planning, and investment management, wealth managers also focus on areas like philanthropic planning, estate planning, and succession planning.
-These are niche areas that individuals with large amounts of wealth typically encounter.
+Besides offering conventional services like tax planning, retirement planning, insurance and risk management, financial planning, legal planning, and investment management, wealth managers also focus on philanthropic planning, estate planning, and succession planning.
+These are niche areas that wealthy individuals with a large range of financial amounts of wealth typically encounter.

-Wealth management is broader than just investment advice.
-It includes all aspects of an individual’s financial life.
+A wealth management service from wealth management firms has a broader meaning than just becoming your life insurance calculators, student loans calculators, home buying calculators, or even refinance calculators and instead provides the game plan for you to achieve excellent results.
+No wealth management services include all aspects of an individual’s financial life.
 In fact, there are instances when a wealth manager coordinates the services of outside experts to create the best strategy for a client.

-Financial advisor is a term used to define someone who may be either offering general financial services or specializing in something narrow – like insurance, investment advice, or tax planning for clients who work in specific industries.
+A financial advisor is a term used to define someone who may be either offering general financial services or specializing in something narrow – like insurance, investment advice, accounting, and tax services for clients who work in specific industries.

-So, to summarize, wealth managers are a very specific type of financial advisor that work with high-net-worth individuals and offer a broad array of services that cover all aspects of an affluent person’s financial life.
+So, to summarize, wealth managers are a particular type of financial advisor that works with high-net-worth individuals and offers a broad array of services that cover all aspects of an affluent person’s financial life.

-Considering the fact that wealth managers focus on quality more than quantity, the service has a personal touch and is more customized rather than a more standardized approach offered by a generic financial advisor.
+Considering the fact that wealth managers may focus more on quality rather than quantity, the service has a personal touch.
+It is more customized rather than a more standardized approach offered by a generic financial advisor.

 You may be thinking that hiring a wealth manager requires you to be super-rich.
 While there is no doubt that wealth managers cater to individuals with large amounts of wealth, one does not have to be extremely wealthy to engage the services of a wealth manager.